TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

   It is also possible for VMs to go to 'failed' when scripts inside the image have failed during a reprovision.
-In this case the best course of action is usually to have an operator confirm the cause is known, and reprovision again to an image after fixing the source of the failure.
+In this case the best course of action is usually to have an operator confirm the cause is known, and reprovision again after fixing the source of the failure.

 incomplete